paritoshgupta/onnx-model-packaging/README.md

 - Example shows using an ONNX model and package within a container that serves a Flask app that performs the prediction.

 - CI/CD platforms are the foundation of automation and reliable results.
+- Build, Test, Release, Deploy and Validate.
+- SageMaker is a specialized ML platform that goes beyond offering steps in a pipeline to accomplish a goal like publishing a model.
+- AutoML is the automation of the tasks related to training a model on clean data.
+- A pipeline is nothing but a set of steps to perform specific objective like Publishing model into production environment when run.

 - Model Used:
     - RoBERTa Sequence Classification